complex-analysis/source/README.md

 # Translations

-Currently there are versions in [English](https://complex-analysis.com) and [Spanish](https://complex-analysis.com/es.html).
+I made the versions in [English](https://complex-analysis.com) and [Spanish](https://complex-analysis.com/es.html).
+Currentyl [Ruan Passos](https://www.linkedin.com/in/ruan-passos-8177331a5/) is working on a portugues version.

 If you are interested in making a translation to another language, let me know.
-Send me a message at <a href="mailto:jcponcemath@gmail.com">jcponcemath@gmail.com</a> to get instructions on how to make a translation.
-Thanks!
+Send me a message at <a href="mailto:jcponcemath@gmail.com">jcponcemath@gmail.com</a> to get instructions on how to make a translation. ∞ Thanks!